jeonghoyeo7/squad/x/liquidfarming/spec/03_state_transitions.md

 - Pool coins are sent to a reserve address of a liquid farm.
 - The `liquidfarming` module stakes the pool coins to the `farming` module.

-### MsgCancelQueuedFarming

-- The `liquidfarming` module unstakes pool coins from the `farming` module.
-- The pool coins are sent from a reserve address of a liquid farm to a farmer.
+- LF coins are minted and sent to the farmer.

 ### MsgUnfarm